 The fourth Irrawaddy Literary Festival was, according to popular opinion, the most successful thus far.
-Here are just a few of the authors’ comments:
+Here are just a few of the participants’ comments:

 “[I] enjoy the Irrawaddy Literary Festival particularly because of the opportunity to mix with predominantly Myanmar writers and learn about Myanmar Literature.
 The huge turnout of enthusiastic writers and audiences is an impressive endorsement of the Festival’s importance in promoting the link between Myanmar and international writers.”